Probate Q&A Series

 Sale of Real Property

-If the estate includes land or a home that heirs agree to sell, the representative petitions the court for authority.
+If the estate includes land or a home that heirs agree to sell, the representative may need to petition the court for authority.
 Under N.C.
-Gen. Stat. § 28A-15-1, the court must find that sale benefits the estate or all heirs consent.
-The process often requires: appraisal, marketing, buyer financing approvals and a hearing.
+Gen. Stat. § 28A-15-1, a personal representative may sell real property in certain circumstances, including when authorized by the will, by statute, or by court order.
+The process often requires: appraisal, marketing, buyer financing approvals and, in some cases, a hearing.
 This stage alone can take three to six months, depending on market conditions and court scheduling.

 Resolving Disputes and Paying Debts

 Disputes over a will’s validity, creditor challenges or partition actions can extend the timeline.
 Once the claims period ends, the representative must review, admit or deny claims under N.C.
 Gen. Stat. § 28A-19-1.
-Approved debts, funeral bills, taxes and administrative expenses must clear before any net proceeds from a property sale can distribute to heirs.
+Approved debts, funeral bills, taxes and administrative expenses must be paid before any net proceeds from a property sale are distributed to heirs.

 Distribution of Remaining Assets

-After paying all valid claims and court costs, the personal representative petitions for final settlement.
-The court issues an order allowing distribution of remaining cash or sale proceeds.
+After paying all valid claims and court costs, the personal representative files a final account for settlement.
+The clerk then audits and approves the final account before distribution of remaining cash or sale proceeds.
 In simple estates, this may occur six to nine months after appointment.
 In complex cases, estates can remain open for a year or more.

 2. Key Takeaways